College: College of Social Sciences and International Studies

 Department: Politics, College of Social Sciences and International Studies

-I have recently successfully defended my thesis, and will soon be awarded a PhD in Politics, at the University of Exeter, where I have also taught seminars on core International Relations modules, in the past four years.
-My research mainly concerns itself with understanding the "longer life" of securitisations broadly construed, and with the unintended longer-term consequences of security discourses.
+I have recently completed my PhD in Politics, at the University of Exeter, where I have also taught seminars on core International Relations modules, in the past four years.
+My research mainly concerns itself with understanding the "longer life" of securitizations broadly construed, and with the unintended longer-term consequences of security discourses.
 My treatment of this broader theoretical interest is located at the intersections of linguistic sociology, critical realism, and constructivist International Relations.

 I am passionate about teaching and research in the academia, where I see my future career.
 I have developed skills in teaching and marking at undergraduate level, and some experience teaching at graduate level.
 In the past years, I have taught seminars for modules such as Globalisation of World Politics; Contemporary Theories of World Politics; and Security Studies.
 I also have alternative teaching experience, having facilitated an inquiry group for the Human Security vs. Power Politics Dilemma of the Grand Challenges project at Exeter.